Google AdsMarch 2026 · 11 min read

 What are good Google Ads benchmarks in Switzerland?

-If you benchmark Swiss Google Ads performance against US or broad European averages, you are comparing yourself against the wrong market.
-Switzerland is smaller, more expensive, more competitive per auction and usually less forgiving when the landing page is weak.
+If you benchmark Google Ads performance against US or broad European averages, you are comparing yourself against the wrong market.
+Switzerland is smaller, usually more expensive, more competitive per auction, and less forgiving when the landing page is weak (CPC factors explained by Google).
+Use these benchmarks alongside our Swiss SMB budget guide and Quality Score explainer.

-These benchmarks are based on real account patterns across Switzerland and the broader DACH market — not scraped “global averages” that mix ecommerce, lead gen, brand traffic and junk data into one meaningless number.
+These benchmarks are based on real account patterns across Switzerland and the broader DACH market, not scraped "global averages" that mix e-commerce, lead gen, brand traffic, and junk data into one meaningless number (Growth Junction account review set, 2020-2026; WordStream benchmark context, 2025).

 Horizontal bar chart showing Swiss Google Ads CPC benchmarks by industry in 2026